Big Bertha (drum)

 Big Bertha is a bass drum used by the Longhorn Band of The University of Texas at Austin.
 The Big Bertha name was chosen to evoke the famous German Big Bertha howitzer and has been used for two Texas bass drums, with the second debuting in 2022.
-Both Big Berthas have laid claim to being the largest bass drum in the world, with the second currently holding the title.
+Both Big Berthas have laid claim to being the largest bass drum in the world.

 Big Bertha is wheeled onto the field for the pre-game show during varsity football games, and is used in other occasions such as parades – including the London's New Year's Day Parade accompanied by the Longhorn Alumni Band – and spirit rallies.
 The drum is managed by the Bertha Crew, sometimes called "drum wranglers", who move the drum and play it after touchdowns, and it is nicknamed the "Sweetheart of the Longhorn Band".

 The original Big Bertha

 Description

 The university claimed the original Big Bertha to be the world's largest drum; it measures 8 ft in diameter, 44 in in depth, stands 10 ft tall when on its four-wheeled cart and weighs more than 500 lb.